 Following adoption of the Local Plan review in February 2017, the Council has been cooperating in the production of an aligned local plan with the Councils that adjoin the borough boundaries and share in the same housing market with the town.
-The Council maintains the belief that the planning of our town is one of our key roles and as such we are, once again, pleased to set out our vision, objectives and strategy for the future development of Ipswich.
-It is vital that we maintain up to date policies that conform with national guidance so that we can protect and enhance the town's key assets.
-We continue to work for the town's future and seek to manage changes that benefit the town's existing residents, businesses and visitors.
+The Council maintains the belief that believes that the planning of our town is one of our key roles and as such we are, once again, very pleased to set out our vision, objectives and strategy for the future development of Ipswich.
+It is vital that we maintain up to date policies that conform with national guidance so that we nage and guide the development of the town to increase its vibrancy, and tocan protect and enhance its the town's key assets.
+We continue to work for the town's future and seek to manage need to ensure changes that benefit the town's existing residents, businesses and visitors.